sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

    - Currently SONiC only support 'show running'

 # 1 Functional Requirement
-## 1.1 swss-common return default value from Yang model
+## 1.1 swss-common return default value from Yang model overlay
  - Return default value is optional.
    - Application can read config without default value, also can read config with default value.
  - Backward compatibility with existed code and applications.

-## 1.2 swss-common return static config from static config layer
+## 1.2 swss-common return static config from static config overlay
  - Static buffer config stored in static config DB.
  - Return static config is optional.
    - Application can decide read config without static config or not.